Coronene: Occurrence and synthesis

 Coronene occurs naturally as the very rare mineral carpathite, characterized by flakes of pure coronene embedded in sedimentary rock.
 This mineral may be created from ancient hydrothermal vent activity.
 In earlier times this mineral was also called karpatite or pendletonite.

 The presence of coronene putatively formed from contact of magma with fossil fuel deposits has been used to argue that Permian-Triassic "Great Dying" event was caused by a greenhouse gas warming episode triggered by large-scale Siberian vulcanism.

 Coronene is produced in the petroleum-refining process of hydrocracking, where it can dimerize to a fifteen ring PAH, trivially named "dicoronylene".
-Centimeter-long crystals can be grown from a supersaturated solution of molecules in toluene (ca. 2.5 mg/ml), which is slowly cooled (ca. 0.04 K/min) from 328 K to 298 K over a period of 12 hours.
+Centimeter-long crystals can be grown from a supersaturated solution of molecules in toluene (~2.5  mg/ml), which is slowly cooled (~0.04 K/min) from 328 K to 298 K over a period of 12 hours.